joshboye/joshboye/README.md

 - 👀 I’m interested in ... pretty much anything related to web and app dev
 - 🌱 I’m currently learning ... react and kotlin
 - 💞️ I’m looking to collaborate on ... an intresting projects
-- 📫 How to reach me ... joshboye8@gmail.com
+- 📫 How to reach me ... joshboye@proton.me

 <!---
 joshboye/joshboye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.